This post contains links that we may earn a small commission for at no cost to you read more

 A rowing workout will work your core muscles when you perform the strokes correctly.
 That, combined with an overall cardio workout, is how you burn off that unwanted belly fat.

 When you want to lose weight, especially around the middle, you simply can’t beat a rowing workout!
+If you are interested losing weight fast be sure to check out our article on rowing hard but not losing weight for all our tips and tricks for beginners!

 Does Weight Loss Happen Quickly?